amverse/argoparser/README.md

 ### Arg name format

 Flags and parameters may be specified with short or long name.
-Short format is the name with single hyphen prefix like `-u`.
+Short format is a name with single hyphen prefix like `-u`.
 Long format is the name with double-hyphen prefix like `--user-id`.

 All the text after double hyphen up to the space character is considered as argument name, so you can use `--123`, `--@rgu:ment` and even `--"` as valid argument names (but please don't do it, I'm serious).